Panda88CO/udi-TeslaPowerWall/README.md

 Configuration requires user to enter CLOUD_USER_EMAIL and CLOUD_USER_PASSWORD keywords under confuguration, and the restart

 ## Notes
-Using cloud access user can set all parameters mobile app currently supports (except car charging limit).
+Using cloud access user can set all parameters mobile app currently supports (except car charging limit). - not supported currently

 Generator support is not tested (I do not have one) and I have not tested without solar connected.